RickRinewalt/pipeline/README.md

 I'm making awesome progress with my projects, while paying a flat monthly fee for the best coding model available.
 I can rely on this system to give me the outcome I want without it losing the plot (much).

+Thanks to:
-Thanks to Waylon for sharing your early discoveries!
+- Waylon Kenning for sharing your early discoveries and encouragement
+- rUv and the Agentics Foundation for the tools and amazing community
+- Ravi Shamihoke for your support!

 ## Who this is for
 If you are just wanting something easy to help you prototype an idea then you might be better off with https://v0.dev/ or https://lovable.dev/.